Desolate Oath

 I barely open my eyes, my lids heavy and uncooperative.
 “Great conversation.
 We’ll have to do it again sometime.”
 My voice is labored and groggy.

-I feel her chuckle as she rests my head against the trunk of the tree.
+I hear her chuckle as she rests my head against the trunk of the tree.
 I fully intend to go back to my bedroll, but my body refuses to rise.
 Perhaps it's for the best.

 The night is quiet once again.
-Bex has likely left to camp without me, but then I feel a soft, warm weight settling in my lap.
+I assume Bex left for camp without me, but then I feel a soft, warm weight settling in my lap.

 She giggles as I open my eyes, seeing her looking at me expectantly.
 She has effortlessly commanded my attention.
-"I suppose a conversation is best had face to face."
 I give her a flirtatious smile as I rub my eyes back into focus.

 Is this really happening?
 Why?
 What did I do to warrant this?